-In 2015 the ownership changed hands to Richard and Julie Harris.
+In 2015, the ownership changed hands to Richard and Julie Harris.
 The focus will remain the same as we continue to provide great customer service and the overall Talladega Gran Prix Raceway experience.
 We appreciate everyone’s patience during the transition and look forward to seeing you all at the track soon.

-Just 20 minutes south of Talladega is historic Desoto Caverns, named after the Spanish explorer Ferdinand de Soto, whom first discovered the caverns.
+Just 20 minutes south of Talladega is historic Desoto Caverns, named after the Spanish explorer Ferdinand de Soto, who first discovered the caverns.
 North of the race track are the cities of Oxford and Anniston which offer fine dining, shopping malls, and a museum of natural history.

-Its close proximity to Birmingham, AL (1 hour ) and Atlanta, GA (1.5 hours ), as well as its wealth of surrounding attractions make it one of the best places to race in the Eastern U.S.!
+Its close proximity to Birmingham, AL (1 hour ) and Atlanta, GA (1.5 hours ), as well as its wealth of surrounding attractions, make Talladega Gran Prix Raceway one of the best places to race in the Eastern U.S.!